VinitSR7/Microsoft-Azure-Search-API/README.md

 - After signing up, you will get couple of keys which are valid for 7 days, copy and use them here.

 ## BING_Serch_API.ipynb
-- Basic Steps to use Bing Search API
+- Basics of Bing Search API

 ## Image_Search_Downloader.ipynb
 - Using Bing Search API to download all the image from any website